StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 - `TEMPORARY_PARTITION`

   Specifies the name of the [temporary partition](../../../table_design/Temporary_partition.md) into which you want to load data.
 You can specify multiple temporary partitions, which must be separated by commas (,).

+- `COLUMNS TERMINATED BY`

+  Specifies the column separator used in the data file.
+By default, if you do not specify this parameter, this parameter defaults to `\t`, indicating tab.
+The column separator you specify using this parameter must be the same as the column separator that is actually used in the data file.
+Otherwise, the load job will fail due to inadequate data quality, and its `State` will be `CANCELLED`.

+  Broker Load jobs are submitted according to the MySQL protocol.
+StarRocks and MySQL both escape characters in the load requests.
+Therefore, if the column separator is an invisible character such as tab, you must add a backslash (\) preceding the column separator.
+For example, you must input `\\t` if the column separator is `\t`, and you must input `\\n` if the column separator is `\n`.
+Apache Hive™ files use `\x01` as their column separator, so you must input `\\x01` if the data file is from Hive.

+  > **NOTE**
+  >
+  > - For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
+  > - Null values are denoted by using `\N`.
+For example, a data file consists of three columns, and a record from that data file holds data in the first and third columns but no data in the second column.
+In this situation, you need to use `\N` in the second column to denote a null value.
+This means the record must be compiled as `a,\N,b` instead of `a,,b`. `a,,b` denotes that the second column of the record holds an empty string.

+- `ROWS TERMINATED BY`

+  Specifies the row separator used in the data file.
+By default, if you do not specify this parameter, this parameter defaults to `\n`, indicating line break.
+The row separator you specify using this parameter must be the same as the row separator that is actually used in the data file.
+Otherwise, the load job will fail due to inadequate data quality, and its `State` will be `CANCELLED`.
+This parameter is supported from v2.5.4 onwards.

+  For the usage notes about the row separator, see the usage notes for the preceding `COLUMNS TERMINATED BY` parameter.

 - `FORMAT AS`